sudeepthi-gangarapu/lab-agile-planning/README.md

-Lab Agile Planning
-this repository contains lab for agile planning
+This repository contains lab for agile planning